vincenteof/vincenteof-obsidian/400 - Zettelkasten/Textbook - Defi.md

 2. Because it sends rewards before mutating the state, which introduces reentrancy attack.
 We can fix it using checks-effects-iteractions pattern.

 - [ ] Defi Book Chapter4 #active
+Exercises:
+1. **collateral risk** DAI is over-collateralization, so there is a buffer for collateral value crashes.
+But if the vault becomes undercollateralized, liquidations happen.
+For usde, since it's fully hedged, it won't be affected too much. **peg mechanism risk**